wilkox/treemapify/README.md

 The "xmin", "xmax", "ymin" and "ymax" columns give the boundaries of each rectangle.

-For publication-quality graphics, it's recommended that you stop at this point and use the coordinates provided to draw your own plot with custom parameters.
-For quick-and-dirty exploratory graphics, however, treemapify provides an additional function to draw the treemap with ggplot2.
+For publication-quality graphics, it's recommended that you stop at this point and use the coordinates to draw your own plot with custom parameters.
+For quick-and-dirty exploratory graphics, however, treemapify provides an additional helper function.

 ##The `ggplotify` function

-As the name suggests, this function takes a data frame of treemap coordinates produced by `treemapify` and produces a ggplot object containing a graphical layout of the treemap.
+As the name suggests, this function takes output from `treemapify` and produces a ggplot object containing a graphical layout of the treemap.

 ```R
 > treeMapPlot <- ggplotify(treeMapCoordinates)